He Pikorua Practice Sequence Diagram 936px

 A flexible and collaborative approach to practice

-Practitioners work with educators and education settings to find solutions.
+Practitioners work with whānau and others to find solutions.
 This collaborative approach builds the practitioners’ inclusive practice capability so they can provide better support to mokopuna and whānau.

 He Pikorua in action is a flexible inquiry approach for responding to the needs of mokopuna, whānau, educators, teams and communities.